 \subsection{Splitting the GB Based on AM}

 The core idea of the proposed method for splitting the GB is to iteratively construct finer GBs on the majority class of undivided samples.
-And, the center and radius of the finer GB are calculated on the majority class.
-As shown in Step1 of Fig. \ref{fig4}, attention is focused on undivided samples and its majority class.
-As GBs are constructed in order, attention will shift.
-To describe the GB splitting process more clearly, several definitions are given as below.
+The center and radius of finer GB are calculated on the majority class.
+Step 1 of Fig. \ref{fig4} shows that attention is on undivided samples and the majority class.
+As GBs are constructed in order, attention shifts.
+Several definitions are given below to describe the GB splitting process.

 As mentioned previously, when the purity threshold is given, the sample size also influences the quality of the GB.
 Thus, the Definition \ref{mydef1} is redefined as below.